How to Stake Ethereum

 Ethereum did the first phase of ETH2 in December 2020.
 This foundational component is called the Beacon Chain, and it introduced PoS as a new way to keep Ethereum more secure.

 The more people participating in the Ethereum network, the more decentralized and safer from attack Ethereum becomes.

-At some point in 2021, the plan is to merge the Beacon chain proof of stake system with the current Ethereum mainnet.
+In 2021, it was planned to merge the Beacon chain proof of stake system with the current Ethereum mainnet.
 This merge signifies the end of proof-of-work and a transition to proof of stake.

 The merger will precede the rollout of shard chains.
 Sharding is a multi-phase upgrade planned for 2022 that will significantly improve the scalability and capacity of Ethereum.

 The shard chains spread the load of the Ethereum network across 64 new chains.
 It keeps hardware requirements low and makes it much easier to run a node.